axelzedigh/Traininglog/README.md

 # Traininglog
-A simple way of logging your training (from pen and paper to csv) using Tkinter
+An easy way of logging your training (from pen and paper to csv) using Tkinter
 ![alt text](https://raw.githubusercontent.com/axelzedigh/Traininglog/master/Traininglog.png "GUI")